Tight Bounds for Schr\"odinger Potential Estimation in Unpaired Data Translation: Main Result

 \begin{As} The target distribution at time $T$ is absolutely continuous with the density $\rho_T$ and sub-Gaussian with variance proxy $\ttv^2$, that is,

 \end{As}

 We would like to note that \eqref{eq:rho_T_sub-gaussian} yields that $\E_{Y \sim \rho_T} Y = 0$.
 This is just a normalization condition, which does not diminish generality of the setup we consider.
+In \cite{Korotin2024}, the authors assumed that both $\rho_0$ and $\rho_T$ have compact supports.
+In contrast, we allow $\supp(\rho_T)$ to be unbounded.
 We proceed with two assumptions on properties of the log-potential $\varphi^*$ associated with the optimal coupling $\pi^*$ (see \eqref{eq:phi_star}) and the reference class $\Phi$.

 \begin{As} There exist positive constants $L$ and $M$ such that every $\varphi \in \Phi \cup \{\varphi^*\}$ satisfies the inequalities

 Moreover, for any $\varphi \in \Phi \cup \{\varphi^*\}$ it holds that $\cT_\infty \varphi = 0$. \end{As}